-the job of human resource systems.
-It is the type of leadership that is willing to invest in intentional workforce development, that understands talk is not cheap, that in fact, talk is the "coin of the realm."
+It is also the type of leadership that is willing to invest in intentional workforce development, that understands talk is not cheap, that in fact, talk is the "coin of the realm."

 This mode of leadership has the interest and discipline to master the types of conversations that build and inspire an enterprise.

 Perhaps the most critical question to ask yourself is: If an observer were looking at your organization, what type of action would he or she see?
 If you aren't mobilizing your workforce around a powerful picture of the future, then you're settling for the status quo.

-And you're ceding the future to competitors committed to achieving breakthrough performance.
-IQ quarterly.insigniam.com | INSIGNIAM QUARTERLY 37
+And you are ceding the future to competitors committed to achieving breakthrough performance. ${\bf lQ}$